QMeqGR/qm-maxima/README.md

 1.2 Functions and Variables for qm
 ==================================

+ -- Variable: hbar
+     Planck's constant divided by ‘2*%pi’.  ‘hbar’ is not given a floating point value, but is declared to be a real number greater than zero.

  -- Function: cvec (a_{1},a_{2},...)
      ‘cvec’ creates a _column_ vector of arbitrary finite dimension.
      The entries ‘a_{i}’ can be any Maxima expression.